How to Attract Pollinators to Improve Your Garden Harvest

 Provide Water

 Moths are not heavy water drinkers.
 They get the water they need by feeding on rotted fruits and vegetables.
-Hang a fruit basket in a non-fruit tree to help hydrate them.
+Hang a fruit basket in a non-fruit tree to help hydrate it.
 Avoid adding too much fruit to the basket, as you want to avoid attracting flies and maggots.
 Again, NEVER hang rotten fruit near your fruit trees.
 That is an invitation for an infestation in your developing fruits on your trees.

 Bats: Attract These Nighttime Pollinators to Improve Harvest